 CDC Dress Code

 Dress Code: CDC dress code requirements are designed to support discipline, order, and safety.
-In addition to prohibitions in the CISD dress code, the following more restrictive dress code applies to CDC students in school and on all buses.
+In addition to prohibitions in the CISD dress code, the following more restrictive dress code applies to CDC students in school.

 This dress code is strictly enforced.